How selling gold from Penrith by post works

 What gold and silver does GoldPaid buy from Penrith?

 Penrith is a Cumbrian market town at the northern edge of the Lake District and the Eden Valley, long a centre of livestock trade.
-It is a busy market town serving a wide rural area, with the everyday gold and silver of a settled community in its homes.
+It is a busy market town serving a wide rural area.
+Mixed carats are separated by measurement and each paid at its own rate, never averaged into one figure.
 People in Penrith sell by post, UK-wide, with no shop visit needed.

 How selling works here